 The standard meeting time for psychotherapy is 50 minutes.
 It is up to you, however, to determine the length of time of your sessions.
 Requests to change the 50-minute session needs to be discussed with the therapist in order for time to be scheduled in advance.

 A service charge of up to $25.00 will be charged for any checks returned for any reason for special handling.

 If you are late for a session, you may lose some of that session time.

 INSURANCE: I am not currently in-network with any insurance providers.
 Alternatively, I am able to offer a Superbill (essentially a bill-of-sale for paid services) that you may submit to your insurance for possible reimbursement.
-Superbills are automatically generated on a monthly basis for the previous month’s sessions and will be delivered to your email address on or around the 5th of the month.
+Superbills are automatically generated on a monthly basis for the previous month’s sessions and may be delivered to your email address on or around the 5th of the month at your request.

 I cannot guarantee insurance reimbursement and I have no way of knowing if your insurance will issue reimbursement.
 Due to HIPAA restrictions, I am unable to contact your insurance provider on your behalf.
 I will not contact your insurance provider with administrative questions.
 If your Superbill is denied on the basis of a coding issue, it is your responsibility to clarify that issue with your provider.
 In order for me to amend your Superbill, you must inform me of the specific code modification(s) requested.

 COURT APPEARANCES & LEGAL CONSULTATION: Court appearances are outside the scope of my practice and will incur a base fee of $1,800.
 Consultation with your legal team will incur an hourly fee of $500.
 Any additional fees will be determined on a case by case basis.